 Learn the provider's issuer URI.
 This is where the gcloud CLI or Google Cloud Console sends authentication requests.

-Give the provider the redirect URLs for the gcloud CLI and Cloud Console.
+Give the provider the redirect URLs for the gcloud CLI and Google Cloud console.

 Establish a client ID and client secret.
-The gcloud CLI and Cloud Console both use this client ID/secret to authenticate to the OpenID provider.
+The gcloud CLI and Google Cloud console both use this client ID/secret to authenticate to the OpenID provider.

 Establish a custom scope and claim for security groups.
 In general, you should define your cluster RBAC policies based on groups instead of users to make the policies more stable and auditable.
 Most OIDC providers include group claims in ID tokens if proper scopes have been requested.
 Specific group claims and scopes differ across OIDC providers, so establishing these provider-specific scopes and claims require customization.

-Before installing a new Anthos clusters on bare metal cluster, the platform administrator normally obtains OIDC configuration from the organization administrator, and configures the relevant OIDC fields in the cluster configuration.
+Before installing a new GKE on Bare Metal cluster, the platform administrator normally obtains OIDC configuration from the organization administrator, and configures the relevant OIDC fields in the cluster configuration.

 Once cluster installation is complete, the platform administrator obtains the authentication configuration files and shares them with the CLI users.
 Typically, the platform administrator shares the authentication configuration by hosting the files on a secure host, or by using internal tools to push the configuration files to each user's machine.
 The CLI users then authenticate the new cluster with the shared configuration files.